IHE/QRPH.CCG/input/pagecontent/CCG_v1_actor.md

 ### Optional Groupings related to Care Context and Person-Centric Data

-The Guideline Performer actor **SHALL** be able to:

-- Unambiguously identify the care provider and the care site, and access the attributes associated with these that may be leveraged in the conditional logic of a CCG recommendation;

-- Unambiguously identify the care subject, and access related demographic attributes;

-- Retrieve and/or construct the person-centric health content required to support executing a QRPH-64 transaction, based on the selected common content option.

-To support these requirements, the Guideline Performer actor **MAY** be grouped with IHE’s Care Services Selective Consumer[^7], Patient Demographics Consumer[^8], and Content Creator (IPS)[^9] actors, and support IPS-related transaction processing behaviours described in the ITI Sharing IPS (sIPS) Profile[^10].
+The Guideline Performer actor **SHALL** be able to construct the QRPH-64 *data* payload and process the transaction result to create the Resulting Data, based on the common content option to which the actor claims adherence.
+To support these requirements, the Guideline Performer actor **MAY** be grouped with IHE’s Care Services Selective Consumer[^7], Patient
+Demographics Consumer[^8], and Content Creator (IPS)[^9] actors, and support IPS-related transaction processing behaviours described in the ITI Sharing IPS (sIPS) Profile[^10].